 If you notice a problem with your system, it is important that you take action immediately to protect your health and the environment.
 Contact Allto Construction to advise you on how to proceed at 519-941-6402 or 800-265-3348.

-Operating out of Orangeville, we serve South Central Ontario including septic system repair and maintenance services in Caledon, North Brampton, Erin, Shelburne, Fergus, Guelph, Halton Hills, Newmarket, Aurora, and everywhere in between.
+Operating out of Orangeville, we serve South Central Ontario including septic system repair, maintenance and inspection services in Caledon, North Brampton, Erin, Shelburne, Fergus, Guelph, Halton Hills, Newmarket, Aurora, and everywhere in between.

 - Do familiarize yourself with the location of your system.

 - Do keep an as built system diagram in a safe place for reference.

 - Do have your effluent filter cleaned once or twice a year.
 Most homeowners rely on the maintenance provider to do this job since it can be messy if not done properly.

 - Do divert surface water away from your septic tank(s) and leaching bed.